Sister of ‘Mythbusters’ Alum Adam Savage Accuses Him of Raping Her in the 1970s

 Pacchiana, who filed the lawsuit under the New York Child Victims Act, is seeking unspecified damages for the abuse that she says has left her with “serious and several psychological injuries and emotional distress, mental anguish, embarrassment, and humiliation.”

-Savage, the 52-year-old best known as the former co-host of Discovery Channel's “Mythbusters,” denied the allegations his sister lodged against him on Tuesday and said he hopes she “gets the help she needs to find peace” because “this needs to end.”
+Savage, the 52-year-old best known as the former co-host of the Discovery Channel’s Mythbusters, denied the allegations his sister lodged against him on Tuesday and said he hopes she “gets the help she needs to find peace” because “this needs to end.”

 “For many years, she has relentlessly and falsely attacked me and other members of my family to anyone who will listen,” Savage said in a statement to The Daily Beast through his lawyer, Andrew Brettler.
 “By spreading numerous untrue stories about us in pursuit of a financial bonanza, she has tortured our entire family and estranged herself from all of us.
 I will fight this groundless and offensive lawsuit and work to put this to rest once and for all.”